 A transcript is different from the return itself.
 It usually contains most of the information on your filed return, but it is not a copy of a tax return.
 You may get a copy of your filed return by filing Form 4506 and paying $57 per return.
 This process may take up to 60 days.

 If you are trying to get your debt repayment plan confirmed under Chapter 13, you must establish that you filed taxes for the four-year period before the first meeting of creditors.
 You will need to provide a transcript of the return or a copy of the return to your trustee at least seven days prior to the first meeting of creditors.
 If you do not provide the tax return, no meeting may occur, and the trustee has the discretion to request a dismissal of your case or a rescheduling of it.
 If a creditor requests the return or transcript, you will also need to provide it to that requesting creditor.

 If you fail to file a tax return that is due after you have filed for bankruptcy, the IRS may ask the bankruptcy court to convert your case into a different form of bankruptcy or to dismiss it.
 For example, it may ask that a Chapter 7 case be changed to a Chapter 11 case.Seek Guidance from a Knowledgeable Chicago Attorney

 If you are thinking about filing for Chapter 7 or Chapter 13 in Chicago or surrounding areas, Attorney Rae Kaplan may be able to help you file and rebuild your credit afterward.
 Our firm also helps debtors address issues such as the need for tax transcripts during bankruptcy.
-The Kaplan Bankruptcy Firm represents people who need a debt relief lawyer in Cook, Kane, Will, DuPage, and Lake Counties.
+The Kaplan Law Firm, LLC represents people who need a debt relief lawyer in Cook, Kane, Will, DuPage, and Lake Counties.
 Call us at (312) 294-8989 or complete our online form to set up an appointment.